Skip to Content

 Halfway Hot Springs near Revelstoke, BC

-The hot springs at Halfway River are one of my favourite natural hot springs and one of the reasons I’ll be going to Revelstoke again.
-You will find them near Arrow Lake not far from Halcyon Hot Springs.
-There’s some gravel road driving and a short hike required to get there.
-But once you arrive…. bliss.
+The hot springs at Halfway River are one of my favourite natural hot springs in Canada and one of the reasons I love going to Revelstoke.
+The springs are near Arrow Lake and Halcyon Hot Springs south of town.

 There are several pools lined with river rocks near the rushing Halfway River.
 There are also a few pools on the edge of the river itself.
 Some of the pools are really hot, but most are about 42C.
 If you get too warm, go for a plunge in the river.

 How to Get to Halfway River Hot Springs: These hot springs are located on a gravel road off Highway 23 in between Revelstoke and Nakusp.
-From Revelstoke, drive Highway 23 south for 79km to the Halfway River Forest Service road on the south side of the Halfway River bridge.
-(The drive includes a ride on the free Arrows Lakes ferry.)
-From Nakusp drive Highway 23 north for 25km to the forest service road.
 From the turnoff on Highway 23, it’s 11km of gravel road driving to the parking lot.
 The road is fine for 2wd vehicles as long as you go slow and avoid the potholes.
+Here are Google Maps driving directions.

 Cost: Free